 Our audit identified a range of opportunities for Valley Water, across the agency, to improve its delivery of real estate services.
 The report offers recommendations to minimize undue hardships to property owners, enhance the timeliness of real estate transactions, increase revenue, and improve transparency and accountability of RESU current operations.
 Finally, the report offers a matter for consideration by the Board of Directors describing that RESU can become a strategic partner in addressing Valley Water's future water resources needs.
-Management's response to the recommendations in this audit report is included in Appendix I of this report.
-(This sentence to be included in the final report)
+Valley Water management generally agreed with all of the recommendations and matters for consideration described in this report. (see Appendix A).